Clarity Slavery and Human Trafficking Statement

 We have zero tolerance to slavery and human trafficking.
 We require all supplier and partner organisations we work with to operate to the highest standards both internally and in managing their own supply chains and to share our values and respect for human rights.

-We have rolled out an e-learning training module to all staff to increase awareness of modern slavery risks in the supply chain.
-We intend to make this training an annual requirement to ensure that all staff are aware of the risks.
+We have refreshed and updated our e-learning training module to all staff to increase awareness of modern slavery risks in the supply chain.
+We have made this training an annual requirement to ensure that all staff are aware of the risks.

 Our effectiveness in combating slavery and human trafficking